BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 ---

 :warning: All files need to be properly calibrated (microns, millimeters, etc, but not pixels!).
-Check on the image tab of QuPath that you have a proper physical unit specified for your images, and not pixels!
+Check on the `Image` tab of QuPath that you have a proper physical unit specified for your images, and not pixels!
 If that's not the case, you should specify the correct pixel size NOW! (= BEFORE importing the project into Fiji's ABBA plugin).
 Otherwise, the images will look gigantic because 1 pixel is assumed to be 1 millimeter...

-Also please make sure to read the message about [pyramidal file formats requirements](usage.md#supported-file-formats).
+Also please make sure to read the message about [pyramidal file formats requirements](index.md#important-note-on-file-formats).

 ![img.png](assets/img/qupath_image_calibration.png)